 That being said, I know of several people who are planning on using archery as a secondary weapon system if SHTF.
 After I saw the video I’m about to show you, I’m now considering it as well.
-Don’t get me wrong, I love my guns and pretty much always have one on me (definitely always at the moment since I’ve been in Afghanistan for the past year).
+Don’t get me wrong, I love my guns and pretty much always have one on me (definitely more the case when I’m downrange).
 Guns do, however, have their drawbacks if they are your only defensive or offensive capability.

 Archery vs guns for SHTF: